 Hello.
 My name is Jenny Gebert and I am very excited about the opportunity to work with you or your child to help achieve better writing or reading skills.
 I am very passionate about education and believe that everyone can improve with a little bit of extra help.
 I have helped many students write college essays and love hearing the words, "I got accepted!"
 Additionally, I score standardized test essays, have taught ESL and tutor and edit for college students.
 I look forward to being your tutor.

-Texas State University-San Marcos - M.Ed, Counseling, Higher Education
+Graduate Degree: Texas State University-San Marcos - Masters in Education, Counseling, Higher Education

 What is your teaching philosophy?